 Is There Really That Much Need?

 Sadly, there is more need than we can meet at this time.
-Nearly 14 million children live in poverty in the U.S. Nationally, nearly one in five children will be homeless at some point in their lives.
+Nearly 16 million children live in poverty across North America.
+More than 2.5 million children are homeless each year in the U.S.1

 Is My Donation Tax Deductible?